Buyers Guides

 • Best Budget Option for a multi-guitar rack

 The Pyle Multi Guitar Stand was built with metal tubing with a black powder coat finish.
-The build quality was solid for the price and we found that the base was as stable with one guitar as it was with all seven spaces occupied.
-It included no-slip rubber feet and neoprene rubber padding to protect the guitar body and neck.
+The build quality was solid for the price, and we found that the base was as stable with one guitar as it was with all seven spaces occupied.
+It included no-slip rubber feet and neoprene rubber padding to protect the guitar’s body and neck.

-This simple guitar stand did have low ground clearance, so you may want to place a rubber or foam mat below it, or place it on a carpet to avoid any scraping – particularly with larger bodied guitars.
+This simple stand did have low ground clearance, so you may want to place a rubber or foam mat below it or place it on a carpet to avoid any scraping – particularly with larger-bodied guitars.
 For the money, it offered a great array of features, especially in comparison to other options in this price range.

-While there were 7 neck supports, there were no individual slots at the base of this guitar stand, which meant no matter whether we racked up an electric guitar, a classical guitar, an acoustic guitar, or even a bass guitar, everything fit perfectly – something players with multiple types of guitar will appreciate.
+While there were seven neck supports, there were no individual slots at the base, which meant no matter whether we racked up an electric guitar, a classical guitar, an acoustic guitar, or even a bass guitar, everything fit perfectly – something players with multiple types of guitar will appreciate.

-Verdict: Having 7 guitars might be a pipe dream for many guitar players but should your collection get this big the Pyle Multi Guitar Stand is a superb choice.
-Even if you don’t have this many guitars at home, it can work well as a display rack for studios, or shops.
+Verdict: Having seven guitars might be a pipe dream for many guitar players, but should your collection get this big, the Pyle Multi Guitar Stand is a superb choice.
+Even if you don’t have this many guitars at home, it can work well as a display rack for studios or stores.
 The collapsible design makes it portable, so it can also be a good common rack that a band can pool together to buy for gigs and/or rehearsals.

 Top Pick Multi Guitar Rack